 If adoption is not an option for you, there's another way to make a SAFE horse "yours!"
-Enroll in the SAFEkeepers Club with an automatic monthly donation to the horse of your choice, and not only do you get the satisfaction of helping your horse become strong and healthy, you'll also get discounts and special offers from local businesses who support the SAFEkeepers program!
+Enroll in the SAFEkeepers Club with an automatic monthly donation to the horse of your choice, and not only do you get the satisfaction of helping your horse become strong and healthy, you'll also get email updates on your horse and other special opportunities.
 Visit http://safekeepers.safehorses.org to learn more.